You don’t have to be into horseracing to fall in love with the Kentucky Derby pie!

-- If the pie’s edges are over-browning too quickly, slightly cover the pie plate with aluminum foil.
+- Avoid an overcooked crust.
+If the pie’s edges are over-browning too quickly, slightly cover the pie plate with aluminum foil.

-- There’s a chance the filling will overflow while baking.
+- Catch overspill with a sheet pan.
+There’s a chance the filling will overflow while baking.
 Avoid a messy mishap by putting the pie pan on a bigger rimmed baking sheet.
-The sheet will catch overspill if any.

-- Kentucky Derby pie tastes great whether it’s served warm or chilled.
-If the pie’s already been refrigerated, just pop it in the microwave for several seconds to heat it up.
+- Serve hot or cold.
+Kentucky Derby pie tastes great whether it’s served warm or chilled.
+To reheat refrigerated pie, just microwave it.

-- You’ll know it’s done when the edges of the pie have set, but the filling is still a little wobbly in the middle.
+- Check for signs of doneness.
+You’ll know it’s done when the edges of the pie have set.
+The filling will also still be a little wobbly in the middle.

-- Let the pie cool completely before slicing.
+- Let the pie cool completely.
+It needs to be cool before slicing.
 Otherwise, you’ll get a runny pie.

-- I use both light corn syrup and brown sugar to achieve that sweet and ooey-gooey pie filling.
-You can use other sweeteners, too, like maple syrup, molasses, honey, and brown sugar.
+- Try other sweeteners.
+I use light corn syrup and brown sugar to achieve that sweet ooey-gooey pie filling.
+But you can also use maple syrup, molasses, and honey.

-- My recipe uses pecans, but the original Derby pie calls for walnuts.
-Use whatever your heart tells you to.
-Or why not mix them both?
+- Mix up the nuts.
+I use pecans, but the original Derby pie calls for walnuts.
+Use one or the other, or both!
 You can also try other nuts like cashews and almonds.

-- Use a graham cracker crust instead of a pastry crust.
+- Use a graham cracker crust.
 It’s perfect if you prefer your crust crumbly and buttery rather than crisp and flaky.